daisy/pipeline/modules/scripts/daisy202-to-epub3/doc/index.md

 # DAISY 2.02 To EPUB 3

 The "DAISY 2.02 to EPUB 3" script will convert a DAISY 2.02 DTB (Digital Talking Book) into an EPUB 3 publication.
-This page describes the steps, comments and issues related to this transformation.

-## Table of contents

-{{>toc}}

 ## Synopsis

 {{>synopsis}}

-## Example running from command line

-On Linux and Mac OS X:

-    $ cli/dp2 daisy202-to-epub3
-              --x-href samples/daisy202/dontworrybehappy/ncc.html
-              --x-output ~/Desktop/out
-              --x-mediaoverlay false
-              --x-compatibility-mode false

-On Windows:

-    $ cli\dp2.exe daisy202-to-epub3
-              --x-href samples\daisy202\dontworrybehappy\ncc.html
-              --x-output C:\Pipeline2-Output
-              --x-mediaoverlay false
-              --x-compatibility-mode false

-This command will create two entries in the output directory.
-One is a folder called "epub", which is a temporary directory created by the converter.
-The second is the resulting EPUB 3 file.
-The EPUB 3 file is given a name based on the dc:identifier and dc:title metadata elements from the original NCC; "dc:identifier - dc:title.epub".

-## Outline

-The high-level conversion workflow is as follows:

- * Get the SMIL-based reading order from the NCC
- * Load all the SMILs and upgrade them to EPUB 3 Media Overlays
- * Extract content document references from each SMIL
- * Make a content-based reading order
- * Load all the content documents, upgrade them to EPUB 3 Content Documents
- * If mediaoverlay = 'true'
-   * Rearrange the Media Overlays to match the Content Documents
-   * Get all referenced audio, images, etc.
- * Make the EPUB 3 Navigation Document based on the NCC
- * Make the EPUB 3 Package Document
- * Store the EPUB 3 Publication in a OCF ZIP Container

-## Errors

-This is a list of defined errors for this script.
-Each error has a unique error code for easy identification.

- * *`PDE01`*: href must be a valid URI.
-In practice this simply means that the path must be prefixed with "file://", and in Windows, all directory separators (\) must be replaced with forward slashes (/).
- * *`PDE02`*: output must be a valid URI.
-In practice this simply means that the path must be prefixed with "file://", and in Windows, all directory separators (\) must be replaced with forward slashes (/).
- * *`PDE03`*: When given, mediaoverlay must be either "true" (default) or "false".
- * *`PDE04`*: When given, compatibility-mode must be either "true" (default) or "false".

 ## See Also